Christina Katopodis / English

 Project: The Walden Soundscape

-Christina Katopodis is a doctoral candidate in English at the Graduate Center CUNY, a Graduate Center Fellow, and an adjunct lecturer at Hunter College and New Jersey City University.
-She is currently studying the influences of music and sonic vibration on American Transcendentalism and Pragmatism, attending to deep listening in the nonhuman environment of Nineteenth-Century America.
+Christina Katopodis is a doctoral candidate in English at the Graduate Center, CUNY, a Futures Initiative Fellow, New Media Lab Researcher, HASTAC Scholar, and an adjunct at Hunter College.
 You can read her curriculum vitae here.